MISSION STATEMENT

 Modesty Policy

 “Modesty protects the intimate center of the person.
 It means refusing to unveil what should remain hidden...
 Modesty protects the mystery of persons and their love...
 Modesty is decency.
 It inspires one’s choice of clothing.
-It keeps silence or reserve where there is evident risk of unhealthy curiosity.
+It keeps silence or reserve where there is an evident risk of unhealthy curiosity.
 It is discreet” (Catechism of the Catholic Church, #2521-2522).

-The following expectations have been put into place to instill modesty in our school and community during school and parish activities and events.
+The following expectations have been put into place to instill modesty in our school and community during school and parish activities and events:

 To maintain a proper academic environment within the school and community